How to make webinars more interactive?

 How much does a polar bear weigh?
 Enough to break the ice!

 Maybe start your webinar by asking an icebreaker question to get everyone engaged and to put them at ease.
 Think about asking a question that relates to the subject of your interactive webinars, or perhaps something completely unrelated but that will get your attendees’ brains going and ready to engage with you.

 A work specific ice breaker question be “What is a unique skill you bring to your job?” or “What is one work related goal you’d like to achieve in the next five years?”.
 Some good general ice breakers can be: “If you were a superhero, what superpower would you wish you had and why?” or “If money were not a consideration, how would you spend your time?”.
 Feel free to come up with your own questions or variations!
 Read out a few of the responses you receive from your participants to show that you hear them and are ready to connect with them.
 However, remember that these should only serve as small breaks, and not take up more than a minute or two.

 The element of surprise

-To keep your users engaged during your webinar, sprinkling a few surprises throughout your webinar can go a long way.
+To keep your users engaged during your webinar, sprinkling a few surprises throughout your webinar can go a long way, to transform boring webinars into interactive webinars.
 A surprise or incentive can include bringing a guest speaker onboard, doing a small raffle for a prize that’s within your budget, or maybe a free ticket to your next webinar if you’re hosting a paid event.
 If you’re planning to do a raffle, make sure to announce it at the beginning of your webinar to ensure that participants will stick around till the end.